An example of how the paper of record whitewashes Trump's words and actions

 The New York Times story works very hard to hide Trump's unprofessional behavior.
 Here's the first few graphs of the New York Times' story:

 As you can see, the story opens by presenting Trump's claims as if they were true – that he never guaranteed there would be no war in a Trump presidency; he's promised nothing like that; the Iran war is not an endless war.
-The first six graphs essentially transcribe Trump's (false) claims during the interview without factual context showing the claims to be false, even though his claims include a defense of his $1.776 billion fund designed to reward the people convicted of violence at the Capitol on 1/6/21.
+Four graphs in one reads the first pushback to Trump's claims - that the president lied on camera IS the news and that should be the lead.
+Instead, the reporter and editors have chosen to lead with Trump's perspective and words.

 In the seventh graph, there is the first mention that he "ended the wide-ranging interview after being repeatedly pressed by Ms. Welker about claiming, without evidence, that recent elections in California were rigged."